bingamon-lab-tf-modules/tf-ntnx-lcm/README.md

 ## Overview

-An overview of the module goes here
+A Terraform module for managing Nutanix Lifecycle Manager (LCM) configurations and actions on Nutanix clusters.

-Additional Terraform Module documentation is available [here](module/README.md)
+Additional Terraform Module documentation is available in the [module directory](module/README.md)